 As always, you’ll need a printable image for Print then Cut.
 You can upload a JPG or PNG, use a printable image from the Cricut Image Library, or you can flatten the layers of an SVG file or Cricut cut image.

 For this project I designed a cute cactus file.
 The shape of this cactus makes it really easy to demonstrate the way Print then Cut now works!
-Grab it for personal use below.

 How to Access the New Larger Cricut Print then Cut